 Serbian South East European Power Exchange (SEEPEX) is a licensed market operator for an organized electricity market.
 It is founded in 2015 in the form of partnership between state-owned EMS and EPEX SPOT as a joint stock company.

-As a first non-EU power exchange in the SEE region, SEEPEX operates the Day-ahead market.
+As the first non-EU power exchange in the SEE region, SEEPEX operates the day-ahead market.

 “This volume shows 90,5 % increase when compared to previous month and 160,7 % increase when compared to December 2016,” SEEPEX said.

-Hungarian Power Exchange (HUPX) operates day-ahead, physical futures and intra-day power market in Hungary.
+Hungarian Power Exchange (HUPX) operates day-ahead, physical futures and intra-day power markets in Hungary.
 HUPX is established in 2010 with 100% shares in hands of the Hungarian TSO MAVIR.